hivemq/hivemq4-docker-images/README.md

 where `<id>` is the container ID listed in the `service ps` command.

 ## Production Use with Kubernetes

+NOTE: Please consider using the [Kubernetes Operator](https://www.hivemq.com/docs/operator/latest) instead, as it makes production deployment of HiveMQ much easier.

 For production we recommend using the DNS discovery image in combination with Kubernetes.